python-lsp/python-lsp-black/README.md

 ```

 This project uses [pre-commit](https://pre-commit.com/) hooks to control code quality,
-install them to run them when creating a git commit, thus avoiding seeing errors when you
+install them to run automatically when creating a git commit, thus avoiding seeing errors
-create a pull request:
+when you create a pull request:

 ```shell
 pre-commit install